JMSLab/Template/docs/production.md

 #### Goals

   *  Color plots print well in black and white; markers are sufficiently distinct
-  *  Labels, legends, and axid titles are clearly readable and interpretable
+  *  Labels, legends, and axis titles are clearly readable and interpretable
   *  Plots adhere to [Schwabish (2014)](https://www.jstor.org/stable/43193723) principles.

 #### Deliverables